Log geometry and lifting rational points: Applications to finding rational points

 \begin{proposition} We have a commutative diagram

 In order for a log prestable map $C \to Y$ to lift to $X$, it is necessary that each of the $n$ marked points of $C$ lands in the firm locus of the map $f$. \end{proposition}

 The following example shows that the type of a log prestable map doesn't in general determine its firmament. \begin{example}\cite[Examples]{gross2013logarithmic} Let $X=\mathbb{P}^1$ endowed with the divisorial log structure induced by the boundary divisor $D=\{0\}$.
 Consider two scheme-theoretic maps from smooth source curves $f_i : C_i^\circ \to X^\circ$ for $i = 1, 2$.
 Suppose $f_1^{-1}(D) = \{x_1, x_2, \cdots, x_n\}$ is a finite, nonempty set of points and $f_2^{-1}(D) = C_2^\circ$ is the whole curve.
-We will promote $f_1, f_2$ to log prestable maps.
+We will promote $f_1, f_2$ to log prestable map.
+By “type” below, we mean the type of the object in $\underline{GS}(\overline{\mathcal{M}})$ \cite[Definitions 1.7 and 1.10]{gross2013logarithmic} that corresponds to a prestable log map.

 Endow $C_1$ with the divisorial log structure at $\{x_1, \cdots, x_n, y_1, \cdots, y_s\}$, where $y_i \in C_1^\circ$ are points mapping away from $D \subseteq X$.
 Then $f_1$ is a log prestable map whose type consists of $n + s$ maps $u_{x_i}, u_{y_j} : \NN \to \NN$ of which only the $u_{y_j}$'s are the zero map.
 The firmament of $f_1$ is the union of the images of the $u_{x_i}$, as taking the dual gives the same map $u_{x_i}$.
 The type determines the firmament of $f_1$ and not conversely.